Claims transformation in 2015

 I am keen to hear your thoughts around operational efficiencies within claims and how you are harnessing new technologies to enhance to the process.
 Claims are clearly a key area of change for 2015 and most companies have it on their agenda.
 What are you doing to enhance your customer experience whist controlling your costs?

-Ben Johnson is the Principal of Financial & Professional Services at Interim Partners.
+A Principal of Financial & Professional Services at Interim Partners.